-All through history it seems drinking was mainly a man hobby.
+All through history it seems drinking was mainly a hobby of men.
 Sure, women of lower classes could hit the bottle too, but in most cultures and societies it wasn’t very ladylike to get absolutely smashed.
-Unless you’re the queen of Egypt of course.
+Unless you’re the queen of Egypt of course, a culture that was quite fond of drinking.
 Cleopatra VII was the last Egyptian pharaoh, lover of the Roman leaders Julius Caesar and Marcus Antonius, self-proclaimed reincarnation of the goddess Isis and therefor untouchable.
 That’s why she was one of the few women in history that could go through life drunk and bathe in wine, without damiging her reputation.
 Here’s the tale of the queens of drunkards.

-Cleopatra was of Greek-Macedonian descent, while her family had ruled over Egypt since Alexander the Great- another great drinker – died.
+Cleopatra was of Greek-Macedonian descent, while her family had ruled over Egypt since the death of Alexander the Great, who was a great drinker himself.
 During this Ptolemaic Dynasty the royal family always refused to speak Egyptian like the common people, however Cleopatra did.
 Oh yes, she was a busy woman.
 And not just learning languages.
 She first married her brother and co-ruler Ptolemy XIV as this was Egyptian custom back then.
 On the side she kept a liaison with the Roman leader Julius Caesar, with whom she had a son.
 When Caesar was killed in 44 BC she hooked up with another Roman: Marcus Antonius, of whom she also had two kids.
 Now we rushed very fast through a long history full of intrigues.
 We recommend you to read more about this if you can, but we’re gonna talk about Cleopatra’s drinking behaviour now.

 In the ancient world people with power threw the wildest parties.
 At these bacchanalias, or orchies, large amounts of alcohol were consumed.
 Great Roman leaders all accused eachother all the time of being filthy drunks.
 Here’s a nice quote by the Roman philosopher and politician Cicero about Cleopatra’s lover Marcus Antonius: “Your house rang with the din of drunkards, the pavement swam with wine, the walls dripped with it.
 You are a drink-sodden, sex-ridden wreck.”
 This reputation would stick to him till the end.